imzqqq/chat/website/spec/content/identity-service-api.md

-An identity server can store pending invitations to a user's 3PID, which will be retrieved and can be either notified on or look up when the 3PID is associated with a Chat user ID.
+An identity server can store pending invitations to a user's 3PID, which will be retrieved and can be either notified on or look up when the 3PID is associated with a Matrix user ID.

-At a later point, if the owner of that particular 3PID binds it with a Chat user ID, the identity server will attempt to make an HTTP POST to the Chat user's homeserver via the [/3pid/onbind](/server-server-api#put_matrixfederationv13pidonbind) endpoint.
+At a later point, if the owner of that particular 3PID binds it with a Matrix user ID, the identity server will attempt to make an HTTP POST to the Matrix user's homeserver via the [/3pid/onbind](/server-server-api#put_matrixfederationv13pidonbind) endpoint.
 The request MUST be signed with a long-term private key for the identity server.